Demand-driven transport for neurodivergent travelers

 Would you like to know how Virtual Public Transport can help your municipality transition to demand-driven transport, specifically for neurodivergent travellers and people with acquired brain injury (ABI)?

-Together we work towards self-reliance and inclusive mobility — for everyone.
+Together we work on self-reliance and inclusive mobility — for everyone.

 by Tim van Dam April 14, 2026